 Stereotactic Breast Biopsy

 Tell your doctor if there’s a possibility you are pregnant.
-Discuss any medications you’re taking, including aspirin and herbal supplements, and whether you have any allergies – especially to anesthesia.
-You will be advised to stop taking aspirin or blood thinner three days before your procedure.
+Discuss any medications you’re taking, including aspirin and herbal supplements, and whether you have any allergies — especially to anesthesia.
+You will be advised to stop taking aspirin, blood thinners, or particular herbal supplements which can increase your risk of bleeding for three to five days before your procedure.
 Don’t wear deodorant, talcum powder or lotion under your arms or on your breasts for your procedure as these may appear on the mammogram.
 Leave jewelry at home and wear loose, comfortable clothing.
 You may be asked to wear a gown.